WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 Otherwise, control is transferred to the body of the `catch_all` block, if any.
 However, unlike tagged catch blocks, the constructor arguments are not copied back onto the operand stack.

-If no tagged catch blocks were matched, and the catching try block doesn't have a `catch_all` block, the exception is rethrown to the next enclosing try block.
+If no tagged catch blocks were matched, and the catching try block doesn't have a `catch_all` block, the exception is rethrown.

 If control is transferred to the body of a catch block, and the last instruction in the body is executed, control then exits the try block.